Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This guide is about Wizard of Oz birthday party ideas.
 Once you have chosen a theme for a birthday party the decorating fun can begin.

 This is a guide about moon themed birthday party ideas.
 The moon has an age old appeal or significance for many cultures.
-Besides kids love that bright, shiny nighttime orb.
-Consider a moon theme for an upcoming birthday party.

 This is a guide about trivia themed party ideas.
 Trivia parties can focus on many different topics.
 Planning the party, including food and prizes can be almost as much fun as the party itself.